Frequently Asked Questions

 Why did we start this business?

-Her death was so different from my grandfathers passing and a huge part of that is because the support that is needed is out of the scope of many of the agencies and organizations that assist with the process of dying.
+Her death was so different from my grandfathers death and a huge part of that is because the support that is needed is out of the scope of many of the agencies and organizations that assist with the process of dying.

 My grandfather had all of his family around him when he passed because the owner of the adult family home in 1997 was able to provide respite and help us all comprehend what was happening during the active dying process.
 They were there the entire 24 hours!